danilor/DigitalKataclysm/README.md

 Easier way to debug the code.
 Belong to the [Illiminate Support](https://packagist.org/packages/laracasts/utilities).

+### HTAccess

+We are using the exact same .htaccess file that Laravel provides.

 ## Want to help me?

 If you are willing to spend some time checking the code and adding improvements,